 How Long Do Great Danes Live?

-It also raises a curious quandary.
 While elephants and whales are extremely large animals, they are among the longest-living species in the natural world, So, why are dogs so different?
 Does their giant size effect how long a Great Dane lives?
 How long do Great Danes live if provided with every advantage?
 Read on to find out how to provide the best life for your Great Dane.

-Why Do Great Danes Have Such A Short Lifespan?
+Why Do Great Danes Have Such a Short Lifespan?

 The Great Dane is prone to bloat, a potentially fatal illness caused by stomach twisting and blood supply being cut off.
 Bloat recurrence is common in dogs, so ask your vet about bloat symptoms and how to avoid it if you own a Great Dane.